coderangel117/python_game/readme.md

 ## License

-This project is under the MIT license.
+This project is under the MIT licence.

 ## Bugs report or feature request